How To Use Herbal Hair Tea Rinses

 • Once infused, strain out the herbs

-Tip: If you don't want to wait two weeks, speed up the infusion by gently warming the vinegar before pouring over the herbs.
+Tip: If you don't want to wait two weeks, speed up the infusion by gently warming the vinegar before pouring it over the herbs.
 "Steep" for a few days!

-Herbal Oil Hair Treatment
+Herbs & Oil Hair Treatment

 Directions: